danwing/cidfi/draft-wing-cidfi.md

     {"nonce":"ddqwohxGZysgy0BySNh7sNHV5IH9RbE7rqXmg9wb9Npo",
      "hmac-secret":"jLNsCvuU59mt3F4/ePD9jbZ932TfsLSOP2Nx3XnUqc8v"}]}
 ~~~~~
+{: #hmac-ex artwork-align="center" title="Example of CIDFI HMAC and Nonce"}

 # Client Operation on Each Connection to a QUIC Server

-When a QUIC client (or {DTLS-CID}) client connects to a QUIC (or {DTLS-CID}) server, the client:
+When a QUIC client (or DTLS-CID) client connects to a QUIC (or DTLS-CID) server, the client:

   1. learns the server supports CIDFI
-     and obtains its mapping of transmitted destinations CID to metadata.
+     and obtains its mapping of transmitted Destination CIDs to metadata.
   2. proves ownership of its UDP 4-tuple to
-     the on-path network elements.
+     the on-path CNEs.
   3. performs initial metadata exchange
-     with the CIDFI network element and server, and server and network element.
+     with the CNE(s) and server, and server and CNE(s).
-  4. continually updates the server and the CIDFI network element whenever
+  4. continually updates the server and the CNEs whenever
      new information is received from the other party.

 These steps are described in more detail below.